EeshaR/410finalproject/README.md

 To remove cache if you're running into any problems, you can run: `rm -rf __pycache__` Then run `python app.py` to run the application.

+MAKE SURE TO REPLACE openai_api_key WITH THE OPENAI API KEY.